Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials: Results and Discussions

-In particular, we adopt the $u_{0}(r)$ $\alpha+^{16}$O spectroscopic amplitudes for the $^{20}$Ne ground state that have been reported and detailed in Ref.~\cite{DreyfussLESBDD20}.
+In particular, we adopt the $u_{0}(r)$ $\alpha+^{16}$O cluster wavefunction for the $^{20}$Ne ground state that have been reported and detailed in Ref.~\cite{DreyfussLESBDD20}.
 We note that excitations of $\alpha$ are not considered given the 20.21-MeV first excited state in $^4$He.
 In addition, since the NNLO$_{\rm opt}$ yields a $^4$He wavefunction that is 90-95\% in the spin-zero $s$-shell configuration, using this configuration only results in an approximation that practically does not affect the final results.
-To provide parameter-free input to the (p, p$\alpha$) cross section, we ensure convergence of the ANC coefficients of $u_{0}(r)$ in the infinite-space limit.
-This is based on an important feature we find for the ANC, namely, while the ANC coefficients increase with the model space size for $\hw=11$ MeV, they decrease for $\hw=13$ MeV, providing a stringent lower and upper limit for this quantity, $C_0=3760 \pm 470$ fm$^{-1/2}$.
+To provide parameter-free input to the (p, p$\alpha$) cross section, we ensure convergence of the ANC coefficients for $u_{0}(r)$ in the limit of the infinite-size model space.
+This is based on an important feature we find here for the ANC, namely, while the ANC coefficients slightly increase with the model space size for $\hw=11$ MeV, they decrease for $\hw=13$ MeV, providing a stringent lower and upper limit for this quantity, $C_0=3.7(7)\times 10^3$ fm$^{-1/2}$.
 This is consistent with the value reported in Ref. \cite{DreyfussLESBDD20} for the range of $\hw=13$-$17$ MeV in 13 HO shells, while yielding uncertainty that is smaller by a factor of two.
+In addition, Ref.~\cite{DreyfussLESBDD20} has shown that with decreasing $\hw$, at about $\hw=13$ MeV the ANCs become independent from the $r_{\rm c}$ channel radius, the radius at which Eq.~\eqref{eq:ANC} is calculated (see Fig. 5 of Ref. \cite{DreyfussLESBDD20}).
+Indeed, the independence from $r_{\rm c}$ is evident by the flat regions in $C_0$ across $r_{\rm c}$, shown in the inset of Fig.~\ref{fig:xsecSANCM}, which improves with larger model spaces (naturally, for $r_{\rm c}$ smaller than the effective range of the interaction $C_0$ decreases, as manifested around $r_{\rm c} \lesssim 2.5 b$, where $b = \sqrt{\hbar\over {m\Omega}}$ is the HO length, with $m$ being the average nucleon mass).